 Nursery – Autumn Term

-All the staff at Marlfields Nursery hope that you have had a fun filled and enjoyable summer break.
+All the staff at Marlfields Nursery hope that you have had a safe and enjoyable summer break.

 At the beginning of this autumn term we would like to give a very warm welcome to the new children who have joined us this September.
 We hope to have a enjoyable first term in Nursery, getting to know your children, building on their learning opportunities and experiences and settling into routines of nursery life!